gabetucker2/gostack/documentation/introduction.md

  * effortlessly print all relevant information surrounding a **Card** or a **Stack** to facilitate debugging
  * create additional avenues through which any problem can be approached

 This library was built to be as general-purpose as possible so that any coding project with data structures would benefit from ***gostack***.
-The idea is that every possible thing you could need to code is broken into some modular functionality covered by ***gostack***.
+The idea is that every possible thing you could need to code is broken into some modular function in ***gostack***.

 ---